 Benassi: One of the goals of Coop is to favour the adoption of responsible lifestyles and to educate to socially/environmentally conscious shopping.
 This means that we want that our members can know very well what they are buying and choose responsibly whenever they shop.
 When it comes to mass products, this approach leads us to highlight the objective quality of the products and to set up initiatives and information channels that can lead customers towards responsible, conscious purchases, taking into account the effects that those purchases may have on health, on the environment and on the life of the people involved in the production process.

 This can mean also to inform our customers that, besides the more popular software products, there are others that offer somewhat similar features but at zero license cost.
-It is then up to the consumer to choose, just like it happens when he or she finds two bottles of extra-virgin olive oil, one produced in Italy from 100% italian olives from biological agriculture, in compliance with the SA8000 ethical and another that is produced with standard agricultural methods and comes without information about its origin or guarantees that human rights were respected during its whole production process.
+It is then up to the consumer to choose, just like it happens when he or she finds two bottles of extra-virgin olive oil, one produced in Italy from 100% italian olives from biological agriculture, in compliance with the SA8000 ethical standard and another that is produced with standard agricultural methods and comes without information about its origin or guarantees that human rights were respected during its whole production process.

 Stop: Does Coop sell today computer with Linux preinstalled, or without any operating system at all?